 The question “What is it, then, between us?” is an excerpt from the poem “Crossing Brooklyn Ferry” by Walt Whitman.
 In addition to Whitman being recognized as a poet whose work forged a new kind of American poetry, which both expresses democratic ideals and contains painful truths about our country’s origin, throughout 2019, many libraries, museums, schools, and cultural organizations will be marking the 200th anniversary of Whitman’s birth, which took place on May 31, 1819.

-Any and all are invited to program on this theme in March and share their efforts using the hashtags #PoetryandDemocracy and #PoetryCoalition.
+Any and all were invited to program on this theme in March and share their efforts using the hashtags #PoetryandDemocracy and #PoetryCoalition.

-Here’s a look at some of the programs that will take place across the country in March:
+Here’s a look at some of the programs that took place across the country in March:

 The Alliance for Young Artists & Writers’ current class of National Student Poets will be joined by alumni of the National Student Poets Program to present workshops at schools across the United States on the theme of Poetry & Democracy.
 Additionally, in conjunction with the AWP Conference & Bookfair in Portland, Oregon, 2019 National Student Poets Ariana Smith, Daniel Blokh, and Darius Atefat-Peckham will lead workshops on the theme of Poetry & Democracy for teens in local public schools and LGBTQ+ youth organizations.
 The class will also bring high school participants to the conference to hear from poets, speakers, and attendees about literary organizations, writing camps, and opportunities to study writing and literature.